 In one of my first network projects, as a student, I studied how networks break down when you remove edges in order of their betweenness.
-Simultaneously, Girvan and Newman used exactly the same approach to make the first modern community detection algorithm.
+Simultaneously, Girvan and Newman used precisely the same approach to make the first modern community detection algorithm.
 This was before authors used to make their code publicly available, so when I realized I was one of few people with a community detection algorithm up and running, I rushed to detect some communities.
 I might be one of the first netsci’ers to have applied community detection methods, and I still do.
 On the other hand, I have never proposed an algorithm myself.
 I am a consumer of community detection, not a producer.
 With Sweden’s great tradition in defending the consumers’ rights—I could spell “konsumentombudsmannen” by the age of six and idolized our national consumer-rights hero Sverker Olofsson in my teens—you might have seen this blog post coming.

 These days, I find myself trying out different community-detection algorithms once again, Infomap, Louvain, SBMs….
-I have a really cool project (that you will hear more about later), where there are obvious communities.
+I have a really cool project (that you will hear more about later), where there are apparent communities.
 Yet none of the methods seem to agree with my intuition.
 In my experience, this is always the case.
 Sometimes, the algorithms don’t split the graphs where I expect it from the graph layout.
-Sometimes, I have metadata (“ground truth”) that doesn’t seem to match the communities that comes out.
+Sometimes, I have metadata (“ground truth”) that doesn’t seem to match the communities that come out.

 Assume I can ignore all the above caveats (which I probably will do anyway).
 Now, what do the detected communities mean?
 If I expect A and B to be grouped together, but they are not, then what can I conclude?
 Even if I understand the mechanisms of community formation, there might be other forces at work, blurring the communities.
-I.e. I wouldn’t have a full model of the network formation.
+I.e., I wouldn’t have a full model of the network formation.
 A community detection algorithm could—making all the strong assumptions of this paragraph—tell me that my model is wrong, but it wouldn’t help me to fix it.
 On the other hand, if I had a very accurate model of the network formation, I wouldn’t need community detection, I could fit the model to the data in one way or another.

 Of course, we need community detection!
 We all need to describe networks with clusters as systematically as possible.
-But we have to be aware that, if one starts out with an arbitrary empirical network, the clusters that come out will not tell your story for you.
+But we have to be aware that, if one starts out with an arbitrary empirical network, the groups that come out will not tell your story for you.
 The most important aspect might actually be that the tinkering with different clustering algorithms itself will give us many insights about our data.
 In other words, experimenting with community detection algorithms helps us to build an intuition about the data . . . and we made a full circle.
 I mentioned training neural networks, but really it is our brains that are trained.

 Many smart people have thought much deeper than me about these issues.
 Although they are producers rather than consumers, I’ll list ten personal favorites (probably much because of the order which I read the literature, and the many papers I missed . . it is not a stab at a real top list):